NEUROSCIENCE AND BEHAVIOR

 - PSYC200 Statistics: An Activity-Based Approach

-II.
 Courses of relevance outside the program.
-Though not requirements of the major, students should be aware that a number of courses in computer science, statistics, organic chemistry, and molecular biology, as well as courses in non-neuroscience areas of biology and psychology, complement the NS&B major and should be considered, in consultation with your advisor, when planning your program of study.
-A relatively new course, designed for sophomores, may be of special interest, BIOL131 Service-Learning Clinical Experience at CT Valley Hospital, as well as the more advanced course, BIOL223 Integration of Clinical Experience and Life Science Learning.
+Though not requirements of the major, students should be aware that courses in organic chemistry and molecular biology, as well as courses in non-neuroscience areas of biology and psychology, complement the NS&B major and should be considered, in consultation with your advisor, when planning your program of study.

-III.
-Substituting outside courses for credit to the major
+Substituting outside courses for credit to the major.

 - Advanced courses: Advanced courses, inside or outside of the University, might be acceptable as substitutes for the advanced courses of the NS&B major.
 In general, only one such course can be substituted, and approval must be obtained in advance from the program director.

-IV.
-Undergraduate research.
 NS&B majors are encouraged to become involved in the research of the faculty.
 Research tutorials and senior thesis tutorials are taken with mode of grading and amount of credit to be arranged with the research supervisor.
-Research tutorials are numbered 401/402 (Individual Tutorial), 411/412 (Group Tutorial), and 409/410 (Senior Thesis Tutorial), 421/422 (Undergraduate Research).
-These courses can fulfill the Category C requirement or can receive graduation credit.
-See the pamphlet Research in the Neuroscience Behavior Program available in room 257 Hall-Atwater for descriptions of the ongoing research programs in the laboratories of the NS&B faculty, or visit our Website.
+Research tutorials are numbered 409/410 (Senior Thesis Tutorial) and 423/424 (Advanced Research Seminar, Undergraduate).
+These courses can fulfill the reasearch methods requirement or can receive graduation credit.
+See the pamphlet Research in the Neuroscience Behavior Program available in room 257 Hall-Atwater for descriptions of the ongoing research programs in the laboratories of the NS&B faculty, or visit our website.